inverse-inc/packetfence/addons/full-import/README.md

  * You can export on any PacketFence version above 10.3.0
  * You can import on any PacketFence version above 11.0.0
- * The import process needs to be runned on a standalone server.
+ * The import process needs to be done on a standalone server.
 Restoring directly to clusters is currently unsupported
   * NOTE: Once you restored to your standalone server, you can make it a cluster by joining other machines to it and creating your cluster.conf but this is relatively advanced and out of scope of this document
  * Restoring on a fresh install of PacketFence is recommended although restoring on an existing instance can work but your milleage may vary
  * This process will only restore the files that can be edited via the admin interface which include: